ArchiverXP/Leapster2Notes/pico_notes/LeapNotes.md

 <del>Please note that you would have to find some way to bypass the USB connected screen, if it ever becomes a problem.</del>

-Edit: the USB connected screen is only a problem if it's a mass storage device, this means that any other usage is not a problem.
+Edit: the USB connected screen is only a problem if it's not a host device, this means that any other usage is not a problem.